Rainbow-DemoRL: Combining Improvements in Demonstration-Augmented Reinforcement Learning

 Direct Data Sampling

 Uses offline data directly within the online training loop.
-This includes prefilling the replay buffer (with 50/50 sampling) or adding an auxiliary behavior cloning (BC) loss to the RL actor objective.
+This includes prefilling the replay buffer (like RLPD) or adding an auxiliary behavior cloning loss to the RL actor objective.

 Strategy B